-A canker sore, on the other hand, is not contagious, though it lasts about as long as a cold sore.
-These sores look more like tiny craters with a yellow or gray center.
+A mouth ulcer, on the other hand, is not contagious, though it lasts about as long as a cold sore.
+These ulcers look more like tiny craters with a yellow or grey centre.
 More rarely, a sore roof of mouth behind front teeth can be a warning sign of oral cancer.
 Talk to your dentist immediately if the sore spot also feels numb or tingles.

 Treating a Sore Spot

-One important thing to remember is that Peroxyl is not meant to be used as a regular addition to your home care routine.
+One important thing to remember is that medicated mouth sore rinse is not meant to be used as a regular addition to your home care routine.
 If your sore palate has not improved after a few days, talk to your dental professional.
 They may need to perform further tests, such as a biopsy, to determine the cause of your oral pain.

 Other Ways to Help

 It often helps to avoid alcohol, tobacco products and spicy foods while your sore mouth is healing.
 Spicy foods will not necessarily keep the site from healing, but they can cause discomfort.
-Prevention magazine also suggests abstaining from salty and crunchy snacks, which can sting or scratch an open sore.
-Identifying your triggers for sores (such as acidic foods or stress) can also help prevent new lesions if the problem is a canker sore.
+The NHS also suggests abstaining from salty and crunchy snacks, which can sting or scratch an open sore.
+Identifying your triggers for sores (such as acidic foods or stress) can also help prevent new lesions if the problem is a mouth ulcer.

 Maintaining good oral care by brushing at least twice a day and flossing can help prevent the conditions that cause some mouth sores.
 There may be no magic solution to your sore roof of mouth behind front teeth problem, but talking with your dentist about the possible causes can help you find a path to relief.